kevinkiklee/kevinkiklee/content/posts/rambles/20171227-six-months/index.md

 I disagree with the myth that everyone can become a developer.
 This is a marketing ploy.
 Coding is hard.
 To become job-ready in 6 months is a daunting task.
 Be prepared to work.
 I studied 12 to 14 hours every single day for 6 months.
 That is the key theme throughout this article: **You must study**.
 There is no shortcut to the process.

 To get started, I highly suggest attending a coding bootcamp.
-It is very hard to become a developer in a condensed period of time without participitating in an accelerator program.
+It is very hard to become a developer in a condensed period of time without participating in an accelerator program.
 That's all a coding bootcamp is: a means to accelerate the process, but it is still a challenging task.
 It is not some magical institution where you show up, and suddenly you are given a job.

 The guide has two sections: